-This guide compares the best areas to stay in Nice by neighborhood tradeoffs, airport-tram convenience, beach-versus-city rhythm, and hotel geography, so you can choose the right base without overpaying for the wrong location.
+This guide compares the best areas to stay in Nice for first-time visitors, looking at atmosphere, airport tram access, hotel value, and everyday convenience so you can confidently choose the right base.

 Where to Stay in Nice: Quick Answer

-- Best overall for first-timers: Carré d’Or / Jean Médecin for the easiest logistics and balanced location.
+- Best overall for first-time visitors: Carré d’Or and Jean Médecin.

-- Best for a calmer Riviera feel: The Port and Garibaldi side.
+- Best for a quieter Riviera feel: Port and Garibaldi.

-- Best for value: Libération and station-side areas for better room prices.
+- Best for value: Libération and the station side.

 Best Areas to Stay in Nice